-As we look across social media, with the glossy bright colors and photos that everyone shares, we remember that it’s that time of the year again….when everyone is sharing their Spotify Wrapped.
+As we look across social media’s glossy bright colors and photos, we remember that it’s that time of the year again…when everyone shares their Spotify Wrapped.
 Did you think I was going to talk about the holidays?
-Ho, ho, ho—no. Far more important than the naughty and nice list, is the list of songs and musicians you spent your time listening to in the past year.
+Ho, ho, ho—no. Far more important than the naughty and nice list, is the rollout of songs and musicians you listened to in the past year.

-I’ll be honest, I love seeing my friends’ Spotify Wrapped lists.
-It’s a wholesome type of information that I don’t mind having thrown at me during this time of the year.
-The music we choose to listen to says something about us.
+Our music choices say something about us.
 It tells us if we stan the Top 40 or downloaded TikTok.
-It reveals if we still haven’t quite gotten over that last relationship, moping to Lana del Rey, or got over a relationship, listening to Little Mix.
-It can hint that we learned a new language with BTS or Egor Kreed.
+It reveals if we still haven’t gotten over that last relationship, mourning to Lana del Rey, or if we did get over it, bopping to Little Mix.
+It can hint that we learned a new language this year through BTS or Egor Kreed.
 It can call you out for being a theater kid with Broadway show-tunes or for simply a drama queen.

 But the best part of Spotify Wrapped is the willingness of everyone to expose themselves.

 For the next several weeks, I can expect to see Spotify Wrapped lists covering Instagram stories, Twitter timelines, even Facebook pages.
 There are shocked emojis as people reveal themselves to be in the top 0.5% of Mitski listeners, even though no one is surprised by those people.
-But even if some are embarrassed that Glee Cast is somehow still in their top list of Spotify artists, they still proudly show it—albeit with a faux shocked face and a good dose of self-deprecating humor.
+But even if some are embarrassed that Glee Cast is still on the top of their Spotify artists lists, many will proudly show it—albeit with faux surprise and a good dose of self-deprecating humor.

-And still, most of us take it in good humor.
-We laugh about, we share it with jokes and eye-rolls.
-We make faces and tease each other over our music tastes.
-It’s an openness that most of us take with some humility and laughter.
-Spotify ends their Wrapped stories with a cute little message: “Read it, share it, wear it like a badge of honor.”
-A lot of people tend to take that to heart.
+And still, most of us take it in good humor and even a bit of pride.
+We share it with jokes and eye-rolls.
+We make tease each other over our music tastes.
+It’s an openness that we take with some humility and laughter.

 Get The Tempest in your inbox.
 Read more exclusives like this in our weekly newsletter!